pacificclimate/climpyrical/README.md

 6.) combine_tables.ipynb -> Combine each nbcc locations

 The first step to running the pipeline is configuring it.
 Various configurations also need to be added to a configuration yaml file.
-These contain design value specific information, such as paths to input station and model files, plotting parameters, and output filenames.
+These contain design value specific information, such as paths to input station and model files, and output filenames.
 See `config_example.yml` as a full configuration for running the software on all of the design values.

 The recipe is the following, using RL50 as an example: